 Synthetic colorants are often incorporated in cosmetics and hair dyes to make them look ‘pretty’, however, the FD&C colors* used in these product types are derived from coal tar (a byproduct of petroleum).
 Some of these are restricted by the FDA, (Food and Drugs Administration) in the USA, to 10 parts per million of lead and arsenic due to their carcinogenic nature.

-A study conducted in 2009 found women who used permanent hair dye once a month for more than a year double their risk of bladder cancer (Jiang et al, 2001).
+A study by Jiang et al found women who used permanent hair dye once a month for more than a year double their risk of bladder cancer (Jiang et al, 2001).

 In addition, Lake** colors can also be derived from coal tar and stimulate allergic reactions.